eafit-apolo/apolo-users/docs/source/software/applications/mothur/1.38.1.1/index.rst

 Installation
 ------------

-After solving the previously mentioned dependencies, you can proceed with the installation of **Plumed**.
+After solving the previously mentioned dependencies, you can proceed with the installation.

 #.
 Download the latest version of the software (Source code - tgz) (https://github.com/mothur/mothur/releases):